matteoxpo/T15D24/README.md

 located in the /materials directory. \
 Hint: each record in the database is a struct data type with the fields in the same order as they are described above (!). \
+An example of the user interface implementation can be found in the materials. \
 Using third-party libraries is not allowed. ==***

 ***LOADING...***